awslabs/graphstorm/README.md

 ## Citation

-If you use GraphStorm in a scientific publication, please cite:
+If you use GraphStorm in a scientific publication, we would appreciate citations to the following paper:

 ```
 @inproceedings{10.1145/3637528.3671603,